Nertsery Rhymes

-Nertsery Rhymes is a 1933 American Pre-Code musical comedy short film starring Ted Healy and His Stooges, released on July 6, 1933 by Metro-Goldwyn-Mayer.
+Nertsery Rhymes is a 1933 American Pre-Code musical comedy short film starring Ted Healy and His Stooges, released on July 6, 1933, by Metro-Goldwyn-Mayer.
 It is the first of five short films the comedy team made for the studio.
+The others are Plane Nuts (1933), Hello Pop!
+(1933), Beer and Pretzels (1933), and The Big Idea (1934).

 Plot

 The Stooges play Ted Healy's children who refuse to go to sleep unless they are told a bedtime story.
 Healy first tries singing a comic version of The Midnight Ride of Paul Revere which ultimately fails putting the young lads to sleep.
 Healy's date, the Good Fairy (Bonnie Bonnell) then tells them her own bedtime story, courtesy of a musical revue.

 The trio eventually turn in for the evening, only to have Curly request a second bedtime story.
 Healy and the Good Fairy then proceed to tell the children about The Woman in the Shoe.
 When that fails to work, a frustrated Healy smacks the three lads over the head with a rubber mallet, knocking them unconscious.
 After Healy leaves on a date with the Good Fairy, the trio woke up and also went on a date with three dancing girls, ending the story.